 The physical size and weight of the Panasonic TZ100 and the Canon G9 X Mark II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TZ100 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (76 percent) than the Panasonic TZ100.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is notably smaller (21 percent) than the Panasonic TZ100.
 Moreover, the G9X Mark II is markedly lighter (34 percent) than the TZ100.
 In this context, it is worth noting that neither the TZ100 nor the G9X Mark II are weather-sealed.

 |Camera Body Specifications

 |Panasonic TZ100 (⇒ rgt)||111 mm||65 mm||44 mm||312 g||300||no||2016||699||discont.||check|